apimorphism/telegramium/README.md

 F[Tg] is a pure functional Telegram Bot API for scala.

-In this project we try to provide comprehensive, well documented and Scala-idiomatic client/server implementations to work with Telegram Bot API.
+This project is a try to provide a comprehensive, well documented and Scala-idiomatic client/server implementations to work with Telegram Bot API.
 Please refer to telegramium-examples module for usage examples.
-We support both polling and webhooks.
+There is a support both for polling and webhooks.

-Currently we support the following backends:
+Currently the following backends are supported:

 - http4s
+- cats-effect
-- Circe
+- circe
-- uPickle (MsgPack binary deserialization for storage purposes)
+- uPickle (MsgPack binary serialization, to be used for storing API messages in DB and sending over network)

 You may want to start with [Api.scala](telegramium-core/src/main/scala/io/github/fperiodic/apimorphism/telegramium/bots/client/Api.scala) and [EchoBot.scala](telegramium-examples/src/main/scala/io/github/fperiodic/apimorphism/telegramium/bots/examples/EchoBot.scala).